Discovery of dusty sub-solar mass young stellar objects in NGC 346 with JWST/NIRCam: Abstract

 \section{Abstract}

 {{\it JWST} observations of NGC 346, a star-forming region in the metal-poor Small Magellanic Cloud, reveal a substantial population of sub-solar mass young stellar objects (YSOs) with IR excess.
-We have detected more than 33,000 sources across six NIRCam filters with deep, high-resolution imaging, where ongoing low-mass star formation is concentrated along dust filaments.
-From these observations, we construct detailed near-IR colour-magnitude diagrams with which preliminary categorizations of different YSO classes are made.
-For the youngest, most deeply-embedded objects, {\em JWST}/NIRCam reaches over 10 magnitudes below {\em Spitzer} observations at comparable wavelengths, and two magnitudes fainter than {\em HST} for more evolved pre main sequence sources, corresponding to $\sim$0.1~\Msun.
-For the first time in an extragalactic environment, we detect the full sequence of low-mass YSOs at all evolutionary phases.
-Furthermore, evidence of IR excess and accretion suggests that the dust required for rocky planet formation is present at low metallicities. }
+We detected $\sim$500 YSOs and pre main sequence (PMS) stars from more than 45,000 unique sources utilizing all four NIRCam wide filters with deep, high-resolution imaging, where ongoing low-mass star formation is concentrated along dust filaments.
+From these observations, we construct detailed near-IR colour-magnitude diagrams with which preliminary categorizations of YSO classes are made.
+For the youngest, most deeply-embedded objects, {\em JWST}/NIRCam reaches over 10 magnitudes below {\em Spitzer} observations at comparable wavelengths, and two magnitudes fainter than {\em HST} for more-evolved PMS sources, corresponding to $\sim$0.1~\Msun.
+For the first time in an extragalactic environment, we detect embedded low-mass star-formation.
+Furthermore, evidence of IR excess and accretion suggests that dust required for rocky planet formation is present at metallicities as low as 0.2 $Z_\odot$.}

 \keywords{infrared: stars; galaxies: clusters: individual (NGC 346); Magellanic Clouds; stars: formation; stars: pre-main-sequence}